-At each end of each 8-hour shift, clean the following areas of the tape unit: head and associated guides, roller guides, tape cleaner, vacuum column, and capstan.
-Refer to Chapter 6 for location of components on the tape control board.
-The following paragraphs present instructions for cleaning tape unit components.
+At the end of each 8-hour shift, clean the following areas of the tape unit: head and associated guides, roller guides, tape cleaner, vacuum column, and capstan.
+The following paragraphs present instructions for cleaning tape unit.

 Do not use rough or abrasive cloths to clean the head and head guides.
 Use only 90% isopropyl alcohol.
 Other solvents, such as carbon tetrachloride, may result in damage to the head lamination adhesive.